DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Customize the Appointment Form

-To add and remove editors to/from the appointment form or change its layout, use [components](../reference/appointment-form.md#plugin-components) provided by the `AppointmentForm` plugin.
+To add and remove editors to/from the appointment form or change its layout, use [components](../reference/appointment-form.md#plugin-components) the `AppointmentForm` plugin provides.
 They include editors for Boolean values, text, and dates, multi-choice editors, and several layout components.

 The following demo shows how to customize the appointment form.
-A custom `TextEditor` with a `Label` is added to the form's `BasicLayout`; a predefined `multilineTextEditor` is removed from it.
+A custom `TextEditor` with a `Label` is added to the form's `BasicLayout` and a predefined `multilineTextEditor` is removed from it.

 .embedded-demo({ "path": "scheduler-editing/form-customization", "showThemeSelector": true })